This post was updated in October 2025 with new information on California security camera laws.

 Can I sue someone for recording me without my permission in California?

 Each state has their own laws governing the legality of secretly recording a conversation.
-California’s laws are the toughest in the nation.
+California’s laws are some of the toughest in the nation.

 Penal Code 632 makes it illegal to monitor or record confidential communication without the consent of all parties involved.
 Absent this consent, conversations captured by audio and video violate a person’s reasonable expectation of privacy.
 This rule applies even if someone is threatening you, or if for other reasons want to record a workplace conversation.